-Films must be received by 12:00 a.m. on Friday, August 18, 2017.
+Films must be received before 12:00 a.m. on Friday, August 18, 2017.
 The following requirements are mandatory for all submissions.

-6 Films must not be demeaning or discriminatory or they will be disqualified from the competition
+5. Films must not be demeaning or discriminatory about disability or people with disabilities.

 Entries will be judged based on the following criteria: